-I enjoy being a writer, editor, and website designer.
+I enjoy being a writer, editor, and logo and website designer.

 I take on projects I believe in.
 I enjoy my clients and have formed wonderful working relationships.